Jihadist and far-right killers most dangerous in EU

 It had now become a "covert insurgent group operating in Iraq and Syria", but still had "a global network of affiliates", including Al-Qaeda, which was best known for the 9/11 attacks 19 years ago, but which also "displayed its intent and ambition to strike Western targets" today.

-And even in times before the pandemic was on everybody's minds, a "pro-IS group", in 2019, also "launched a campaign via a cloud-based instant messaging service promoting the use of biological weapons" against Westerners.
+And in times before the pandemic was on everybody's minds, a "pro-IS group", in 2019, "launched a campaign via a cloud-based instant messaging service promoting the use of biological weapons" against Westerners.

 The threat to Europe could get worse if the "hundreds of European citizens with links to IS" who were still fighting in Iraq and Syria were to trickle back home, Europol noted.